 Getting Around in Slovenia

 As I already pointed out, Slovenia is a relatively small country compared to most in Europe.
 That means, getting around is pretty straight forward.
 But, best of all, it doesn’t take a lot of time!
 For this reason, many choose to rent a car when travelling in Slovenia.
 The roads are quiet and in good condition, and you can cover most of the country in a week to 10 days.
-Not to mention, the breathtaking views you’ll be rewarded with along the way.
+If you have the time, you could even take a road trip through the entire Balkan region.

 If, like us, you don’t have that much time, but still want to see parts of the country other than Ljubljana, there are a couple of options.
 The first is to go on an organised tour like the ones we recommend above.
 Or you can try your hand at the public bus network.
 We used it a couple of times during our time in Slovenia, and despite warnings from our friends, it seemed to be reliable enough.
 Be sure to use the official Slovenian bus network website to plan your route.